Getting insurance if you have a criminal conviction

 - Only unspent convictions matter.
 Even if asked, you do not have to disclose any convictions that are spent.
 Convictions become ‘spent’ a certain time after the date of conviction, and after that they’re not allowed to count against you.
 That’s the law according to the Rehabilitation of Offenders Act 1974.

-- You may be asked about the convictions of everyone covered by the insurance, such as your partner, children or grandchildren.
+- You might be asked about the convictions of everyone covered by the insurance, such as your partner, children or grandchildren.
 If it’s home insurance, that’s everyone who lives in the house.

 - Simple cautions, reprimands and final warnings are spent immediately and do not need to be disclosed as these are not criminal convictions.